Surgery of real symplectic fourfolds and Welschinger invariants: Introduction

 The two above real quadrics can be put into the real family $Q_t$ of quadrics with equation

-The quadric $Q_0$ is the unique singular quadric of the family, hence $X_\R$ and $Y_\R$ can be thought of two different fibers of a real Lefschetz fibration of over a disk, having a unique singular fiber for which $S$ realizes precisely the vanishing cycle (see Figure \ref{fig:degen}).
+The quadric $Q_0$ is the unique singular quadric of the family.
+Hence $X_\R$ and $Y_\R$ can be represented as two different real fibers of a real Lefschetz fibration of over a disk, having a unique singular fiber for which $S$ realizes precisely the vanishing cycle (see Figure \ref{fig:degen}).